 Tutorials are generally graded as pass/fail, provided a reasonable attempt has been made to attempt the work.

 Weekly tests (Quests): These tests may be answered from any device with internet access.
 These tests are completed individually.
 There will be multiple choice, short answer and long answer questions on the tests, with questions randomly generated per student.
 Many questions will be automatically graded and the results returned to you after completion of the test window.
 Some questions will require you to upload electronic files and images.

 The testing window is a period of time (approximately a 30-hour window).
 Once you start the test on your device you will only have an hour to complete it.
 The intention is that you study the material taught in class the week prior and then take the test.
 Questions will occasionally be from work covered several weeks prior to the test.
 Solutions will be revealed at the end of the window.

 The reason for using short, frequent tests is that there is ample evidence in the learning literature that the testing effect and that spaced repetition improve your retention and understanding of the material.
-This is especially true in 4C3/6C3 where the course structure has been carefully planned to be cumulative.
+This is true in this course where the structure has been carefully planned to be cumulative.
 Click on the links for some basic background reading.

 The other advantage of smaller tests are that they they lower the stakes and reduce the pressure on you, for example if you are having a bad week, it will only affect a small test of around 1%, as opposed to a midterm or final exam which has much greater stakes.

 Any paper-based materials (textbooks, notes, etc) are allowed during tests and exams.